Summary

 Qualifications

-Kerrie is the Programme Director for the FdEd Early Childhood Studies and BA (Hons) Early Childhood Education and Care (Top-Up) and a lecturer in education with Early Years specialism.
+Kerrie is the Director for Student Experience in the School of Education and a lecturer in education with Early Years specialism.
 She is a member of the ESP research theme group and has previously worked with the Ferens Art Gallery and the development of the, Explore Art (Under 5s and Families Gallery) which received a high commendation award at the 2018 Museum and Heritage Awards for the ‘Project on a Limited Budget’ category.
-This consultation is ongoing and they are currently working on new exciting projects to support early years in the local museums and art galleries.
+The link to creative expression in early years continues with work with The Herd Theatre Group in the development of the interactive shows for the under 5's 'The Last Dinosaur' and 'Counting Sheep'

-Kerrie joined the University in 2009 following 12 years’ experience as an Early Years practitioner and is in the School for Education.
-Her current role includes the Programme Directorship of both the Foundation Degree Early Childhood Studies/Early Years Professional Practice 0-8s and the BA (hons) Early Childhood Education and Care (Top-Up).
+Kerrie joined the University in 2009 following 12 years’ experience as an Early Years practitioner and is in the School for Education and previously held the role as the Programme Director of both the Foundation Degree Early Years Professional Practice 0-8s and the BA (hons) Early Childhood Education and Care (Top-Up).
 These programmes are designed to support working practitioners gain further qualification and are run as Blended Learning with evening provision.
-Kerrie has always been committed to supporting the development of Early Years workforce and has been involved in the development of all Early Years programmes at the University including producing the recent transformation of the Foundation and Top-Up degrees.
+Kerrie has always been committed to supporting the development and sustainability of the Early Years workforce and has been involved in the development of all Early Years programmes at the University of Hull and the Universities linked to her External Examiner role.

 Undergraduate